R24 (South Africa): North West

 After Magaliesburg in the Mogale City Local Municipality, the R24 leaves Gauteng and enters the North West Province in a northwesterly direction.
-It heads for Olifantsnek, where it meets the northern end of the R30 Route and bypasses the Kgaswane Mountain Reserve and the Olifantsnek Dam.
-After the Kgaswane Reserve, it crosses the N4 Highway (Platinum Highway) and enters the City of Rustenburg adjacent to the Waterfall Mall.
+It heads for Olifantsnek, where it meets the northern end of the R30 route and bypasses the Kgaswane Mountain Reserve and the Olifantsnek Dam.
+After the Kgaswane Reserve, it crosses the N4 highway (Platinum Highway) and enters the city of Rustenburg adjacent to the Waterfall Mall.
 It meets the R104 (Fatima Bhayat Street) just after crossing the Platinum Highway and proceeds for another 1 kilometre north-north-east to end at a t-junction just west of the Hex River.
-The entire section of the R24 in North-West Province was regarded as a national road in September 2012 and is now operated by SANRAL.
+The entire section of the R24 in North-West Province was regarded as a national road in September 2012 and is now maintained by SANRAL.

 Geography

 Street name

-By October 2013, every street and freeway that makes up R24 from OR Tambo International Airport, Kempton Park, Ekurhuleni, through Johannesburg and Roodepoort, to Krugersdorp was officially named after Albertina Sisulu, with the only exceptions being in some one-way-street sections of the route.
-In Johannesburg CBD, the street for vehicles going westwards is named Commissioner Street (while the parallel street going the other direction is still named Albertina Sisulu Road).
-In the Maraisburg suburb of Roodepoort, the street for vehicles going eastwards is named 9th Street (while the parallel street going the other direction is still named Albertina Sisulu Road).
-In the former CBD of Roodepoort, the street for vehicles going westwards is named Oliver Street (while the parallel street going the other direction is still named Albertina Sisulu Road).
+By October 2013, every street and freeway that makes up the R24 from OR Tambo International Airport, Ekurhuleni, through Johannesburg and Roodepoort, was officially named after Albertina Sisulu, with the only exceptions being in some one-way-street sections of the route.
+In Johannesburg CBD, the street for vehicles going westwards is still named Commissioner Street (name did not change) (while the parallel street going the other direction was renamed to Albertina Sisulu Road).
+In the Maraisburg suburb of Roodepoort, the street for vehicles going eastwards is still named 9th Street (name did not change) (while the parallel street going the other direction was renamed to Albertina Sisulu Road).
+The use of the street name Albertina Sisulu Road ends in the northern part of Roodepoort, at the junction with Corlett Avenue, stretching a distance of 45 kilometres from the airport.

-There were plans to rename Commissioner Street to Albertina Sisulu Road and the family of Sisulu welcomed this proposal but as of 2019, the change has not taken place.
+Plans to rename Commissioner Street to Albertina Sisulu Road were included initially and the family of Sisulu welcomed this proposal but only the one-way-street for the other direction (east), Market Street, was renamed to Albertina Sisulu Road while Commissioner Street wasn't renamed.

-The use of the street name "Albertina Sisulu Road" ends in Krugersdorp East (just after leaving Roodepoort), at the junction with Coronation Street.
-From there, through Krugersdorp CBD, it is known as Luipaard Street.
-After Krugersdorp CBD, it is known as Rustenburg Road for the remainder of its length, from Krugersdorp, through Magaliesburg, up to Olifantsnek Dam, where it enters Rustenburg.
+The freeway section of the R24 was already named the Albertina Sisulu Freeway by the time of the 2010 FIFA World Cup while the non-freeway section of the R24 through Johannesburg and Roodepoort was only renamed in 2013.

 As the R24 is known as the Albertina Sisulu Freeway in Ekurhuleni between Eastgate Shopping Centre and OR Tambo International Airport, the use of the name doesn't end there.
-The R21 e-toll freeway is often also called the Albertina Sisulu Freeway, particularly the section from its OR Tambo International Airport interchange with the R24 north to the Flying Saucer Interchange with the N1 southeast of Pretoria in City of Tshwane Metropolitan Municipality.
-Together, the R24 & R21 make up the only other "highway system" after the Ben Schoeman Highway that connects Pretoria and Johannesburg.
+The R21 freeway was named as the Albertina Sisulu Freeway in 2007, particularly the section from its OR Tambo International Airport interchange with the R24 north to the Flying Saucer Interchange with the N1 south of Pretoria (east of Centurion) in City of Tshwane Metropolitan Municipality.
+So, the R21 from Pretoria to OR Tambo International and the R24 from OR Tambo International to the Eastgate Shopping Centre in Bedfordview are together known as the Albertina Sisulu Freeway.

-The R21 e-toll freeway, together with the freeway section of the R24, was already named the Albertina Sisulu Freeway by the time of the 2010 FIFA World Cup while the remainder of the R24 to Krugersdorp was renamed in 2013.